Nadav Eyal: Journalism career

-In October 2014, Channel 10 aired Eyal's documentary Hate: A Journey to the Dark Heart of Racism, which documented the recent rise of anti-semitism in Europe.
+In October 2014, Channel 10 aired Eyal's documentary Hate: A Journey to the Dark Heart of Racism, which documented the recent rise of antisemitism in Europe.

 From May 2014, Eyal wrote monthly commentary section for Liberal magazine.
 From August 2016, Eyal published opinion articles on Yedioth Ahronoth.
 That same year, he published a series of expansion articles that covered fault lines in American society and examined the possibility of victory for Donald Trump in the 2016 US presidential election.

 In 2017, he won the Sokolov Prize "for outstanding achievements in the field of in-depth articles in the electronic media".

 During the COVID-19 pandemic, Eyal examined the spread of COVID-19 from the beginning, and the scope and systematic nature of the information and research activities on the subject which he posted on Twitter, as part of his work with Channel 13.
 He also promoted a medical policy in which patients infected with COVID-19 would be separated from their families and the number of laboratory tests in COVID-19 would be increased, a model used similarly in South Korea.

+From 2020, Eyal serves as the volunteer chairman of the "Movement for Freedom of Information".

 In November 2020, he announced that he would leave his position as foreign news editor at Channel 13.
 He began serving as a commentator and senior columnist for Yedioth Ahronoth, while at the same time continuing to serve as a commentator on Channel 13.
+In February 2023, he chose to end his work as a commentator on Channel 13.

+His book "How Democracy Will Win" was published in 2023.
+In the book, he covers the protest against 2023 Israeli judicial reform and reviews the attempts around the world to overthrow democracy, and what the democratic camp in Israel and around the world should do.

+In April 2024, he began hosting the program "Einav and Nadav", alongside journalist Einav Galili, on Channel 12.

+In June 2024, he announced that he was leaving Israel for a year with his family for a teaching position at Columbia University in New York.
+At the same time, he continued to write for Yedioth Ahronoth.